FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Hydraulic Structures Guidelines/Hydraulic Structures Guidelines.rst

 with headwall and socket end projecting).
 The highlights of this new component are:

     - Computes discharge through box or circular pipe culverts for various entrance conditions.

     - Computes both inlet and outlet control and the transition between them.

     - No rating curves or tables required.

 The data required for the generalized culvert equations include (Figure 4):

     - Length

     - Diameter

     - Rectangular Width

     - Type – Box or Pipe

     - Entrance Type (3)

     - Entrance Loss Coefficient

     - Roughness

-..

    |Hydrau004|

-   Figure 4.
+*Figure 4.
-   GDS Dialog Box for Entering the Generalized Culvert Data
+GDS Dialog Box for Entering the Generalized Culvert Data*

 Hydraulic structures may be used to allow flow to go through a levee.
 This might simulate a drainage hole in a block wall or a culvert through a highway embankment.